ai4os/ai4-docs/source/user/howto/tools/federated-server.rst

 Client-server authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the AI4OS project, we use the ``flwr`` library to perform FL trainings.
+In the AI4OS project, we use an `adapted version of the flwr library <https://github.com/AI4EOSC/flower>`__ to perform FL trainings.

-..
-TODO: add link to flwr library: link should be to our own fork or to the main repo?

 In the code below, we provide an example on how to integrate the previously obtained token and endpoint into the client code.
 More examples are `available here <https://github.com/deephdc/federated-server/tree/main/fedserver/examples>`__.

-..
-TODO: modify the python code to add tokens

 .. code-block:: python